Ifa Bayeza: Family

 Bayeza's family has a deep history of social justice work.
 Her siblings are: Ntozake Shange, a feminist playwright and poet; Paul Williams Jr., the first African American chief executive officer of the Dormitory Authority of the State of New York; and Bisa Williams (born Andrea Williams), a career foreign service officer who served as U.S. Ambassador to Niger from 2010 to 2013.
 All four siblings attended and graduated from Ivy League schools (Barnard, Harvard and Yale), and earned advanced degrees focusing respectively on foreign diplomacy, playwriting, poetry and law.
 Bayeza's parents shared an interest in the arts and encouraged her artistic education.
-Her family hosted prominent figures, musicians and artists in their homes in Trenton and Lawrenceville, including W.E.B.
-DuBois, Muhammad Ali, Dizzy Gillespie, Chico Hamilton and Sonny Till.
+Her family hosted prominent figures, musicians and artists in their homes in Trenton and Lawrenceville, including W. E. B. Du Bois, Muhammad Ali, Dizzy Gillespie, Chico Hamilton and Sonny Till.

 Career

 Bayeza and Shange co-wrote Some Sing, Some Cry, a 600-page novel about seven generations of black women and their personal identities.
 Her works for the stage include Amistad Voices, Club Harlem, Kid Zero, Homer G & the Rhapsodies, and The Ballad of Emmett Till.

 The Ballad of Emmett Till is about a 14-year-old boy who was tortured and killed in rural Mississippi because he whistled at a white woman.
 This play led to Bayeza getting an artist-in-residence fellowship from Brown University's Rites and Reason Theater and Providence Black Repertory Theater.
 Amistad Voices is set in 1839, and is about 53 Africans who revolted on a Spanish slave ship, battling over the legality of slavery.
 Bayeza went to Ethiopia to work on a personal project, creating images of ancient religious sites along the Nile.
 She was the original set designer and original dramaturg for Shange's production of For Colored Girls at New Federal Theatre and The Public Theater.